alphaomegacoinaoc/token-locker-contract/TokenLocker-TED.md

 - **Extend the lock duration**, and
 - **Temporarily pause all operations** for safety.

-All lock details are visible to the public, ensuring **trust and transparency** while maintaining **full owner control** over token management.
+All lock details are visible to the public, ensuring **trust and transparency** while maintaining **full Signers control** over token management.